 Chronic insomnia lasts at least 3 months, with possible causes ranging from respiratory conditions to menopause to sleep habits.
 Therapy, medications, or lifestyle changes may help ease the symptoms.

 Insomnia is a common sleep disorder in which you may have trouble falling asleep, staying asleep, or both.
-A third of Americans report that they don’t get the recommended amount of sleep every night, which is at least seven hours.

 Periodically having trouble sleeping, also known as acute insomnia, is common.
 Acute insomnia lasts for a few days or weeks and often occurs during times of stress or life changes.

 Have trouble getting to sleep or staying asleep more than three nights a week for three months or more is considered chronic insomnia.
 This is also known as chronic insomnia disorder.

 There are two main types of chronic insomnia: primary and secondary.